 Vata and Pitta body types can use Sesame oil unless your Pitta is very high.
 If you have congestion building in your body such as in your sinus cavity and you are a Kapha body type then use olive or mustard oils.

 If you can get hold of a squeeze bottle it is a nice way to apply the oil, plus you can warm it in your sink or a bowl by placing it in hot water.
 Have these things out the night before and start warming the oil when you go to scrape your tongue, another daily morning routine you should follow all year long.

 Have two old towels that you will use just for oil.
 Throw them away when they get too oil stained.
 Do not put oily towels in the dryer as they can start a fire.
 Let them air dry only.
 Stand on one or sit and begin with a small amount of oil by rubbing it with your hands into your scalp.
 You can leave this step out if you don’t have time or are not washing your hair.

 By the way, the secret to getting oil out of your hair is to put shampoo in your hair first without water and rub that shampoo in before stepping under the water to rinse.
 After that important step shampoo once more.

 Begin massaging the oil onto your body, covering each and every part.
 Move as slowly as time permits.
 Just rubbing without intention is like eating on the run!
 You are just doing it without really knowing why.
 Sit and massage your feet as well but be very careful as you don’t want to slip in the shower.
 Use the second towel to pat yourself dry.

 If you find a day where you have extra time, it is nice to sit in the oil for 20 minutes.
-You don’t want to usually sit much longer then this as oiling can make you feel heavy.
+You don’t want to usually sit much longer than this as oiling can make you feel heavy.

-When you take your shower, use any remaining oil on your hands to massage your face, throat and ears.
+When you take your shower, use any remaining oil on your hands to massage your face, throat, and ears.
 When you rinse off do not use soap, except on your privates if you like.
 Allow the love to envelop you.